 Where: University of Toronto’s downtown campus

 If your kids have energy to burn, Del Active Sports Camps might be the perfect choice for them.
 Set at the beautiful De La Salle College, this camp offers multi-sport and ice hockey programs.
 New this year is a Rookie camp aimed at kids four-five and a Leaders-in-Training program for those 13 to 15.
-Register before March 25 to take advantage of lower fees starting at $259.
 Also available are extended care and a lunch program.

 Where:131 Farnham Ave

-After a very successful 2018 season, Harbourfront Centre is back with around 75 different camps to choose from.
+Harbourfront Centre is back with around 75 different Toronto summer day camps to choose from.
 In addition to some familiar classics, including dance, kayak and circus, Harbourfront is pleased to announce several new additions.
 They include camps focused on magic, civic leadership and vlogging.
-Fees start at $240 and extended, lunch and bussing are all available as additional add-ons.
+Extended care, lunch, and bussing are all available as additional add-ons.

 Age Range: 4-16

 Lions Camp – York University | reconline.yorkulions.ca

 It’s all fitness, (nearly) all the time over at York U. And while these camps are heavy on the sports, options such as Mighty Muscles Camp will teach your kids about the science that powers their bodies.
 Other themes include swimming, tennis, and basketball, with extended care available for a fee.

 Where: York University, 4700 Keele St